Home | Browse Topics | Health & disability | Disability rights | Discrimination in the workplace: Problems with your employer

 So what does “reasonable” mean?

-Case: [2011] NZCA 20
+Case: Smith v Air New Zealand Ltd [2011] NZCA 20

 What is “reasonable” and “unreasonable” will always depend on your particular case – your particular impairment and characteristics, your particular job and workplace.

-Who has to prove what: Understanding how the burden of proof shifts
+Who has to prove what: understanding how the burden of proof shifts

 When you take a claim to the courts, there are rules about what you have to prove, and who has to prove it.
 These rules can affect your likelihood of success.
 Above, we covered the two stages of a claim.
 In stage 1, you have to show that the basic ingredients for discrimination exist.
-Whereas in stage 2, if the employer wants to show that it would be “unreasonable” to make adjustments to the workplace, they have to prove that they’re covered by one of the exceptions.

 So there’s an important difference not just in what has to be proved but who has to prove it.

-But importantly the discrimination laws say that the burden shifts from you to your employer between stages 1 and 2.
+Importantly, the discrimination laws say that the burden shifts from you to your employer between stages 1 and 2.
 They have to show that an exception applies – you don’t have to show that an exception doesn’t apply.

 Example of a successful discrimination claim in court

 In this case study, we’ll take you through a real workplace discrimination case that went to the Employment Relations Authority (“ERA”).
-The ERA is the first-level court that deals with employment law problems – for more information, see: “Resolving employment problems”).
+The ERA is the first-level tribunal that deals with employment law problems – for more information, see: “Resolving employment problems”).
 We’ll explain how the ERA approached the case and what the worker had to show at each key stage to prove their claim.

 What was the case about?